lukstafi/ppx_minidebug/README.md

     ├─"test/test_expect_test.ml":1042:41-1044:58
 ```

+When logging uses sexps and boxification, and the result is decomposed into a subtree, only the header of the result subtree is put in the header line, and the rest of the result subtree is just underneath it with a `<returns>` or a `<values>` header.
 Example showcasing the `printbox-html` backend:
 ![PrintBox HTML backend -- follow hyperlink](docs/ppx_minidebug-html-hyperlink.png)

 Example showcasing the `printbox-md` (Markdown) backend: